 This anonymity and tax treatment makes the Wyoming LLC ideal for a wide range of location independent businesses.
 It also is ideal as a vehicle to hold assets, especially real estate.

 Interestingly, a Wyoming LLC transacting exclusively in cryptocurrencies will not usually need to apply for an EIN.

 To open a business bank account (and other financial accounts such as PayPal, Stripe etc), a tax ID is usually required and that is true both in the United States and abroad.
-In the US, this tax ID is refereed to as the EIN and is issued by the IRS.
+In the US, this tax ID is referred to as the EIN and is issued by the IRS.
 While there is no need to disclose the ownership structure of the LLC during the application process, a responsible party must be appointed.
-In order to preserve anonymity, a foreign corporation can be used.
-Obviously, this foreign corporation should be registered in a high privacy country where the ownership details are not published on a public register (IBCs are especially well suited for this purpose).
-It should also have a secretary who is authorised to sign on behalf of the company.
+Due to recent changes to the EIN application process, a natural person must now be appointed as the responsible party.

 A foreign-owned Wyoming LLC should avoid generating any ECI.
 This is crucial when it comes to keeping the company tax-free in the US.

 I have developed an anonymous Wyoming LLC registration package which I sell here on Freedom Surfer.
-No personal information is collected as part of the registration process and payment can be made via Bitcoin to avoid creating a money trail.
-A special Operating Agreement is prepared for the LLC but without the ownership details in it.
+No personal information is collected as part of the registration process and payment can be made via a prepaid gift card to avoid creating a money trail.
+A special Operating Agreement is prepared for the LLC without the ownership details in it.
 It is instead added upon receipt, directly by the company owners to ensure full anonymity (a guide is provided).
 Click here for more details.